Radiation Therapy With Durvalumab or Cetuximab in Treating Patients With Locoregionally Advanced Head and Neck Cancer Who Cannot Take Cisplatin

 After completion of study treatment, patients are followed up at 1 month, every 4 months for 1 year, every 6 months for 2 years, then annually thereafter.

-Clinical Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Head and Neck Squamous Cell Carcinoma Hypopharyngeal Squamous Cell Carcinoma Laryngeal Squamous Cell Carcinoma Oral Cavity Squamous Cell Carcinoma Oropharyngeal Squamous Cell Carcinoma Pathologic Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Squamous Cell Carcinoma of Unknown Primary Origin Stage III Hypopharyngeal Carcinoma AJCC v8 Stage III Laryngeal Cancer AJCC v8 Stage III Lip and Oral Cavity Cancer AJCC v8 Stage III Oropharyngeal (p16-Negative) Carcinoma AJCC v8 Stage IVA Hypopharyngeal Carcinoma AJCC v8 Stage IVA Laryngeal Cancer AJCC v8 Stage IVA Lip and Oral Cavity Cancer AJCC v8 Stage IVA Oropharyngeal (p16-Negative) Carcinoma AJCC v8 Stage IVB Hypopharyngeal Carcinoma AJCC v8 Stage IVB Laryngeal Cancer AJCC v8 Stage IVB Lip and Oral Cavity Cancer AJCC v8 Stage IVB Oropharyngeal (p16-Negative) Carcinoma AJCC v8 Carcinoma Carcinoma, Squamous Cell Head and Neck Neoplasms Squamous Cell Carcinoma of Head and Neck Laryngeal Neoplasms Mouth Neoplasms Neoplasms, Unknown Primary Lip Neoplasms Oropharyngeal Neoplasms Cisplatin Cetuximab Durvalumab Antibodies Immunoglobulins Antibodies, Monoclonal Immunoglobulin G Antineoplastic Agents, Immunological Intensity-Modulated Radiation Therapy Laboratory Biomarker Analysis Quality-of-Life Assessment
+Clinical Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Head and Neck Squamous Cell Carcinoma Hypopharyngeal Squamous Cell Carcinoma Laryngeal Squamous Cell Carcinoma Oral Cavity Squamous Cell Carcinoma Oropharyngeal Squamous Cell Carcinoma Pathologic Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Squamous Cell Carcinoma of Unknown Primary Stage III Hypopharyngeal Carcinoma AJCC v8 Stage III Laryngeal Cancer AJCC v8 Stage III Lip and Oral Cavity Cancer AJCC v8 Stage III Oropharyngeal (p16-Negative) Carcinoma AJCC v8 Stage IVA Hypopharyngeal Carcinoma AJCC v8 Stage IVA Laryngeal Cancer AJCC v8 Stage IVA Lip and Oral Cavity Cancer AJCC v8 Stage IVA Oropharyngeal (p16-Negative) Carcinoma AJCC v8 Stage IVB Hypopharyngeal Carcinoma AJCC v8 Stage IVB Laryngeal Cancer AJCC v8 Stage IVB Lip and Oral Cavity Cancer AJCC v8 Stage IVB Oropharyngeal (p16-Negative) Carcinoma AJCC v8 Carcinoma Carcinoma, Squamous Cell Head and Neck Neoplasms Squamous Cell Carcinoma of Head and Neck Laryngeal Neoplasms Mouth Neoplasms Lip Neoplasms Oropharyngeal Neoplasms Antineoplastic Agents, Immunological Cetuximab Durvalumab Antibodies Immunoglobulins Antibodies, Monoclonal Immunoglobulin G Intensity-Modulated Radiation Therapy Laboratory Biomarker Analysis Quality-of-Life Assessment

 You can join if…